Radford College: Curriculum

 Junior School pupils undertake the International Baccalaureate Primary Years programme.

 The Secondary School operates a core curriculum of English, Mathematics, Science, History, Geography, Religious and Values Education, and Physical education as well as various electives including Performing Arts, Creative Arts, Design and Technology, and Languages.
 A strong emphasis is placed upon service learning and active participation in co-curricular activities.

 In Senior School, students work toward the Year 12 Certificate, a credential awarded to ACT secondary students on completion of their studies.
 Radford College offers a range of courses leading to an Australian Tertiary Admission Rank (ATAR), in addition to accredited courses for students not seeking to enter university.
 In 2011, more Radford students sought tertiary entrance than any other school in Canberra, with 93% of students receiving an ATAR.
-Radford College has a record of academic success, with its Year 12 graduates achieving the highest median ATAR of all ACT schools in 2004, 2005, 2006, 2007, 2008, 2010, 2011, 2012, 2014, 2015, and 2016.
+Radford College’s Year 12 graduates achieved the highest median ATAR of all ACT schools in 2004, 2005, 2006, 2007, 2008, 2010, 2011, 2012, 2014, 2015, and 2016.
+In 2020, the college reported a median ATAR of 90.75.
+In 2021, the reported median ATAR was 89.20.
+In subsequent years, independent outcome compilations reported median ATAR figures shifting into the mid 80s.